wednesday-solutions/react-template/README.md

   - [app/routeConfig.js](app/routeConfig.js)
   - [app/containers/App/index.js](app/containers/App/index.js)

-## Creating and showcasing components individually and in isolation usingg Storybooks
+## Creating and showcasing components individually and in isolation using Storybooks

 - Storybooks allows you to work on one component at a time.
 You can develop entire UIs without needing to start up a complex dev stack, force certain data into your database, or navigate around your application.